israman30/Israel-Portfolio/README.md

 [1]: http://www.twitter.com/carlsednaoui

 ### Professional Exeperience

+*iOS Software Engineer at Microsoft*
+> *Creating and maintaining a sophisticated, fully-fledged production application developed in ```SwiftUI```.
+Crafting inclusive components to enhance accessibility for diverse languages and countries, impacting millions and ensuring an intuitive user experience.
+Collaborating closely with the UX Design team to deliver optimal user interactions.*

 *iOS Engineer at Limeade*
 > *"Lead the development, maintenance, and collaboration of iOS front-end projects, specializing in ```A11y``` (Accessibility) user interface design.
 Proactively contribute to the CI/CD pipeline by creating, maintaining, and reviewing clean, readable, and testable code, ensuring high-quality software delivery."*